Organic Coffee – Your Cup o’ Joe?

 Is the quality of the coffee better at all?

-So, if you are just looking for a superior cup, certified organic might take you there, but there are other (cheaper) ways too… if you are looking to make a statement though, certified organic coffee is certainly a good way to do it.
+So, if you are just looking for a superior cup, certified organic might be the way to go, but there are other (cheaper) ways, too.
+If you are looking to make a statement, though, certified organic coffee is certainly a good way to do it.

 Sources